gbeckers/Darr/README.rst

 Writing is also done through NumPy indexing.
 Writing directly leads to changes on disk.
-Our example array is read-only because we did not specify otherwise in the 'asdiskarray' function above, so we'll set it to be writable
+Our example array is read-only because we did not specify otherwise in the 'asdArray' function above, so we'll set it to be writable
 first:

 .. code-block:: python